 We are the anti-money laundering and counter-terrorist financing (AML/CTF) supervisor of UK cryptoasset businesses under the money laundering regulations.
 Learn more about the regime.

-Cryptoasset businesses need to be registered with the FCA under the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017[1] (MLRs), and comply with the requirements the regulations, if they intend to provide certain cryptoasset services by way of business, and if this service will be in the course of business carried on by them in the United Kingdom.
+Cryptoasset businesses must register with the FCA under the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017[2] (MLRs), and comply with these regulations, if they intend to provide certain cryptoasset services by way of business, and if this service will be in the course of business carried on by them in the UK.

 Scope of cryptoasset services

-Cryptoasset businesses who, by way of business, provide one or more of the following services summarised in the scope of services table below and set out in Regulation 14A[3] of the MLRs must comply with the MLRs.
+Cryptoasset businesses who, by way of business, provide one or more of the following services summarised in the table below and set out in Regulation 14A[4] of the MLRs must comply with the MLRs.

 Registration

-Cryptoasset businesses that intend to provide in-scope services while acting in the course of business carried on by them in the United Kingdom must be registered with the FCA before they begin.
+Cryptoasset businesses must register with the FCA before starting any in-scope services while acting in the course of business carried on by them in the UK.

-Find further information on registration[4], including details of the information you will need to provide and how to submit your application.
+Find o[5]ut [5]m[6]or[7]e [8]a[9]b[10]o[11]ut[12] registration[13], including what information you need to provide and how to submit your application.

 Registration under the MLRs is a legal requirement to carry on business.
 It is not a recommendation or endorsement of your business.

-Registered cryptoasset businesses should be careful to avoid using language that might give the impression that registration is a form of endorsement or recommendation.
+Registered cryptoasset businesses should avoid using language that suggests that FCA registration is an endorsement or recommendation.

 Change in control for registered cryptoasset firms